raspberrypilearning/pixel-pet/worksheet.md

 		]
 	```

-	Here you have created a variable called `pet1` and stored a list of labels for each colour by using `[` at the start of the each letter and `]` at the end.
+	Here you have created a variable called `pet1` and stored a list of labels for each colour by using `[` at the start of each letter and `]` at the end.

-1. Repeat for the second pixel pet design using a different variable name like `pet2`.
+1. Repeat for the second pixel pet design, using a different variable name like `pet2`.

 	![](images/idle3-code2.png)

-1. If you ran your code now, nothing would happen because so far you have only told the program to store information.
-To make something happen, you will need to write a command to call on that data and display your colours in the right order on the Sense HAT LED Matrix.
+1. If you ran your code now nothing would happen, because so far you have only told the program to store information.
+To make something happen, you will need to write a command to call on that data and display your colours in the right order on the Sense HAT LED matrix.
 Type this command underneath your lists:

 	```python
 	sense.set_pixels(pet1)
 	```

 1. Save your code by pressing `Ctrl` + `S` on the keyboard followed by `F5`.

 	Note what happens.
 Why did only one of your pet designs display?
-It is because you have only called `pet1` in your command.
+It's because you have only called `pet1` in your command.

-1. Add a delay using the `time.sleep` function and then call the second picture using the same command as before like this:
+1. Add a delay using the `time.sleep` function, and then call the second picture using the same command as before like this:

 	```python
 	time.sleep(0.5)
 	sense.set_pixels(pet2)
 	```

 	Save and run your code to see your pet.

 ## Animate your pet using a loop

-So far your pixel pet only changes once.
+So far, your pixel pet only changes once.
 To animate it fully, you will need to switch repeatedly between the pictures with a time delay.

 You could write the commands out over and over again but it makes more sense to put them into a loop.

-1. Move to the end of your program and locate the `sense.set_pixels(pet1)` part and amend it look like this:
+1. Move to the end of your program and locate the `sense.set_pixels(pet1)` part.
+Amend it to look like this:

 	```python
     for i in range(10):